snikolakis/children_privacy_protection/README.md

-# Small children privacy protection through automatic face covering by emojis in photos
+# Children safety and privacy protection through facial characteristics censorship in photos

 This project constitutes the final project for the course "Deep Neural Networks" (2020-2021).